 February 20, 2020

-A biographical film set during the 1930s, '40s, and '50s that traces the life of jazz saxophonist Charlie "Bird" Parker—from his Bebop Jazz, to his drug problem and legal difficulties.
+Clint Eastwood's 1988 award-winning labor of love garnered star Forest Whitaker the Best Actor award at the Cannes Film Festival and Eastwood himself was honored as the Best Director at the 1989 Golden Globes Awards.
+Set during the 1930s, '40s, and '50s, this biographical film traces the life of jazz saxophonist Charlie "Bird" Parker—from his Bebop Jazz, to his drug problem and legal difficulties.

 - 6:30 PM - Pre-show discussion - KNKX's Jim Wilke will host and moderate a pre-show discussion with Seattle-based saxophonist and clarinetist Jacob Zimmerman and Seattle-based saxophonist and singer Stuart MacDonald.